 2 to 5 years (depending on the timing of prior convictions) |

-The trial judge has the discretion to impose additional incarceration, community service, and/or fines beyond the minimums.
+The trial judge has the discretion to impose additional incarceration, community service, and fines beyond the minimums.
 In deciding whether to do so, the judge is likely to consider factors like criminal history, the offender's BAC, and whether the offense involved injuries or property damage.

 Under Oregon law, plea bargaining is prohibited in DUII cases.
 Therefore, someone charged with a DUII in Oregon generally only has two options to resolve the case: pleading guilty or going to trial.
 In other words, an offender can't plead guilty or no contest to another offense in exchange for a dismissal of the DUII charge.
 However, certain offenders can obtain a dismissal by completing a diversion program.
+(Or.
+Rev. Stat. §§ 813.170, 813.200, 813.215, 813.230, 813.250 (2025).)

 For drivers who are under 21 years old, having any amount of alcohol in the blood also constitutes being "under the influence" of alcohol.
-Therefore, a minor can be convicted of a DUII offense for having any amount of alcohol in the blood.
+Underage drivers generally face the same license penalties for a DUII as drivers who are of legal age.
+(Or.
+Rev. Stat. §§ 813.130, 813.300 (2025).)

 Oregon's DUII and implied consent laws are complicated and the facts of each DUII case vary.
 If you have been charged with a DUII in Oregon, you should seek the advice of a local criminal defense attorney.